International Labour Organization

 A tripartite partnership

-New Zealand was a founding member of the ILO and has had a strong association with it throughout its history.
+New Zealand is a founding member of the ILO and has had a strong association with it throughout its history.

 This tripartite partnership of government, employers and workers is fundamental to New Zealand’s ILO activities.
 A tripartite delegation attends the annual International Labour Conference and all reporting to the ILO is undertaken on a tripartite basis.

-As a member of the ILO, New Zealand is required to report on its application of ILO Conventions.
-We produce reports that are statements of current law, policy and practice in New Zealand in relation to the Conventions’ requirements.
+As a member of the ILO, New Zealand is required to report on its application of ratified ILO conventions.
+We produce reports annually on the current state of New Zealand’s law, policy and practice in relation to the given Conventions.

 New Zealand's participation in ILO